jfhbrook/node-ecstatic/README.md

 Turn **on** weakCompare to allow the weak comparison function for etag validation.
 Defaults to **false**.
 See https://www.ietf.org/rfc/rfc2616.txt Section 13.3.3 for more details.

+### `opts.handleOptionsMethod`

+Set handleOptionsMethod to true in order to respond to 'OPTIONS' calls with any standard/set headers.
+Defaults to **false**.
+Useful for hacking up CORS support.

+### `opts.cors`

+This is a **convenience** setting which turns on `handleOptionsMethod` and sets the headers **Access-Control-Allow-Origin: \*** and **Access-Control-Allow-Headers: Authorization, Content-Type, If-Match, If-Modified-Since, If-None-Match, If-Unmodified-Since**.
+This *should* be enough to quickly make cross-origin resource sharing work between development APIs.
+More advanced usage can come either from overriding these headers with the headers argument, or by using the `handleOptionsMethod` flag and then setting headers "manually."
+Alternately, just do it in your app using separate middlewares/abstractions.

+Defaults to **false**.

 ## middleware(req, res, next);